NachoColl/blockchain-web-services/docs/index.md

 ### A Unified Blockchain(s) API

-Blockchain Web Services will provide a unified API definition to execute Blockchain Smart Contract operations.
-Developers will be ready to go in minutes as they are used to and without having to learn or deal with blockchain infrastructure(s) topics.

-A simple 'https://api.bws.ninja/v1/call' API call will be enough to start executing a Blockchain smart contract operation.
+Code Snippet shows Blockchain Web Services Unified API aims:

+- Consuming a Smart Contract should be as easy as calling any regular API.
+- No need to provide and secure private secrets.
+- Same interface for calling blockchain's Smart Contracts on different blockchains.

 <pre><code class="js">var parameters = {
   contract: "Ethereum.Database.Immutable",